maktubhelou/nodejs-masterclass/README.md

 # Homework Assignment #3

 This app covers the basic functions required of a simple pizza delivery service.
 Users can create a user ID, create a token which allows them to log in and log out, see the menu, place orders and pay using Stripe.
 When an order is placed, an e-mail is sent to the user.
+The user can log in on the front end, set up an account, see the menu, place an order, add to an existing order, and pay for the order.
+The user receives an e-mail confirming the order.

+The emphasis here was not on the front-end, which is pretty basic ;)

 ## User Stories (Homework Assignment):